gboulant/todogo/doc/talks/talk01.01.userguide.rst

    Legend: ○ todo  ▶ doing  ● done

-Note that there is no limit in the depth of the tree relashionship but it is a good practice to have 2 or 3 levels maximum (one level only in this example).
+Note that there is no limit to the depth of the tree relashionship but it is a good practice to have a maximum of 2 or 3 levels (one level only in this example).

 ==================================
 Organizing the tasks - ``context``